esnahn/phd_thesis_markdown_snu_ko/sample.md

 \appendix
 <!-- DO NOT REMOVE THE ABOVE!!!!!!!! -->
 ```
-in the middle of the markdown, but I could not find a better way to use appendices than tis.
+in the middle of the markdown, but I could not find a better way to use appendices than this.

 # Dang it